 - Chemical mix: various chemicals perfumes, formaldehyde, etc.

 LDA Therapy can ease a wide span of allergy-related conditions (listing of 68 conditions here).
 Again, patients are not required to undergo any allergy testing or screening to begin LDA Therapy.
 Your healthy history and symptoms are the most important determining factor in whether or not this therapy is appropriate for you.
 LDA therapy does require some initial screening and preparation that can be discussed in an office visit before beginning LDA treatment.
 This preparation includes the review and study of a patient education manual called the Pink Book, by Dr. Shrader, the leading authority and expert on LDA in environmental related Illness.

-We are now taking appointments for LDA therapy for Wednesday April 23, Thursday April 24 and Friday April 26, 2019.
+We are now taking appointments for LDA therapy for the last week of July, September & November 2019.
 We welcome new patients and existing patients to book an appointment with us and start your LDA desensitization program today!